mrwadams/stride-gpt/readme.md

 ## Talk at Open Security Summit

-I recently gave a talk about STRIDE GPT at the [Open Security Summit](https://open-security-summit.org/sessions/2024/mini-summits/jan/threat-modeling/ai-driven-threat-modelling-with-stride-gpt/).
+In January 2024 I gave a talk about STRIDE GPT at the [Open Security Summit](https://open-security-summit.org/sessions/2024/mini-summits/jan/threat-modeling/ai-driven-threat-modelling-with-stride-gpt/).
 During the talk, I discussed the project's inception, its core functionalities, recent updates, and some future plans.
 You can watch the full presentation below:

 [![Open Security Summit Talk](https://i3.ytimg.com/vi/_eOcezCeM1M/maxresdefault.jpg)](https://youtu.be/_eOcezCeM1M?si=88bjQ2M-_sCyIioi)